FrancesCoronel/personal-website-v3/_posts/2015-01-30-adventures-with-aaai-2015.md

 And for the final event of the evening where I would again be
 volunteering: **Games Night**.
 Here I also had to help pass out tickets.
-Each attendee (unless they didn’t want to participate at all) would receive one, either to enter in to play the *Price is Right (AAAI Version)* or be entered in to receive prizes in the raffle at the end.
+Each attendee (unless they didn't want to participate at all) would receive one, either to enter in to play the *Price is Right (AAAI Version)* or be entered in to receive prizes in the raffle at the end.
 The moderator was pretty snazzy so it was fun either way.

 ![](https://fvcproductions.files.wordpress.com/2015/01/img_0137.jpg)

-A lot of people didn’t know what the [Price is Right](https://www.priceisright.com/) was (frankly, neither did I) and I ended up spilling the same story every time: the *Price is Right* is where you estimate the price of certain things and it’s all about estimation and probability.
-There was a larger turn-up than I expected that there wasn’t any space left at the climax.
+A lot of people didn't know what the [Price is Right](https://www.priceisright.com/) was (frankly, neither did I) and I ended up spilling the same story every time: the *Price is Right* is where you estimate the price of certain things and it's all about estimation and probability.
+There was a larger turn-up than I expected that there wasn't any space left at the climax.
 There were mini mathematically oriented games beforehand and during the primary *Price is Right* game.
 There were also mini iPad games.
 The winner ended up with a backpack full of swag from the conference.
 Then there was the